robmarkcole/Useful-python/Raspberry-pi/README.md

 ## VSCode
 * Use Remote extension to edit files on the Pi from VScode on another machine -> https://github.com/rafaelmaiolla/remote-vscode (some more guidance [here](https://www.hackster.io/Ladvien/editing-raspberry-pi-code-remotely-from-visual-studio-code-9d42e0))

+## Streaming from cameras
+* Use [Motion](https://motion-project.github.io/motion_config.html), be sure to edit the config file e.g. to allow viewing on remote machines